techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-10.md

 ## Week 10 — Arrays & Crashy Bird

-**Focus Concept:** Arrays (lists) and indexed data
+**Focus Concept:** Arrays (lists) and coordinated game behaviour
 **Mini-Project:** *Crashy Bird* (built step-by-step)

 <div class="notice--steam">
   <h2>Connections to STEAM Learning</h2>
   <ul>
-    <li><strong>Computing:</strong> We learned how a single variable can hold <strong>many values</strong> using an <strong>array</strong>, and how loops process each element.</li>
+    <li><strong>Computing:</strong> We learned how a single variable can store <strong>many values</strong> using an <strong>array</strong>, and how loops process each value in turn.</li>
-    <li><strong>Maths:</strong> We used <strong>index numbers</strong>, <strong>length</strong>, and <strong>random selection</strong> to control which item is chosen from a list.</li>
+    <li><strong>Maths:</strong> We used <strong>index numbers</strong>, <strong>ordering</strong>, and <strong>random selection</strong> to manage list elements.</li>
-    <li><strong>Engineering &amp; Technology:</strong> We built a complete game system where multiple <strong>obstacles</strong> must be created, moved and removed using consistent rules.</li>
+    <li><strong>Engineering &amp; Technology:</strong> We built a game system with repeating cycles, movement rules and updating objects.</li>
-    <li><strong>Art &amp; Design:</strong> Participants customised their game with their own timings, speeds and visual patterns.</li>
+    <li><strong>Art &amp; Design:</strong> Participants customised gameplay speed, timing and visual patterns to create their own style.</li>
   </ul>
 </div>

-This week we were introduced to **arrays**, a powerful tool for storing several values inside a single variable.
+This week we explored **arrays**, an essential idea in programming that lets us store and organise many related values at once.
-We began with a simple example to understand how arrays work, then used the same idea to build the scrolling obstacle system for our main project — **Crashy Bird**.
+We began with small examples to understand how arrays work, then applied the concept in stages to build our own version of **Crashy Bird**, a scrolling obstacle game.

 ---

 ## Objectives
-- Understand what an **array/list** is and why we use it.
+- Understand what an **array/list** is and why it is useful.
-- Use a **random index** to select an element from an array.
+- Learn how to select an item from a list using its **position**.
-- Build a game that uses arrays to manage several sprites at once.
+- Recognise how arrays help games manage several objects at once.
-- Practise loops, conditions, events and variables in a structured game project.
+- Build a complete project using loops, movement and collision logic.

 ---

 ## Success Criteria
-- I can explain that an array stores <strong>many values</strong> in order.
+- I can explain that an array holds <strong>many items</strong> inside one variable.
-- I can get an element using its <strong>index</strong> (0, 1, 2…).
+- I can describe what an <strong>index</strong> is.
-- I can describe how the game stores its obstacles in an array.
+- I can show how a game uses arrays to track multiple obstacles.
-- I can build and test a game that updates multiple elements using a loop.
+- I can build a project where several elements update each cycle.

 ---

 ## Key Vocabulary
 - **Array / List** — a variable that stores many values in order.
-- **Element** — a single item in an array.
+- **Element** — one item inside a list.
 - **Index** — the position of an element (starting at 0).
-- **Length** — how many items are in the array.
+- **Length** — the number of items in the list.
-- **Sprite** — a micro:bit LED character or object.
+- **Sprite** — a character or object on the LED grid.
-- **Loop** — repeats instructions, often for each item in an array.
+- **Loop** — repeats instructions, often for each element in a list.
-- **Random** — chooses an unpredictable value (commonly used to select an index).
+- **Random** — chooses an unpredictable value.

 ---

-## Part A — What Is an Array?
+## Part A — Exploring Arrays
-We began by creating a simple **random chooser** project.
-Participants made a list of words (e.g., “watch a movie”, “play a board game”, “bake a cake”) and used:

-- `pick random 0 to length of array - 1`
-- `get value at index`

-This helped everyone understand how a list stores several values, and how we select just one using its **index number**.
+### What We Explored
+We began with a simple activity where participants created a list of choices (for example: activities, foods or mini-games).
+Pressing a button selected one item at random.
+This showed how:

+1. A list can hold several values at once.
+2. Each value has a position (its **index**).
+3. Choosing a random position picks a random item from the list.

-We also briefly saw how an array can store **images** instead of words, reinforcing that arrays can hold different types of data.
+We then briefly looked at how arrays can also store **images**, not just words—helping everyone understand that arrays can hold many types of data.

+> 💡 *Key idea: arrays help us organise sets of related information so we can access each item easily.*

 ---

-## Part B — Why Games Need Arrays
+## Part B — Arrays in Games
-Next, we discussed how games often need to manage several objects at once:

-- multiple enemies
-- multiple projectiles
-- multiple obstacles
-- multiple notes or sounds
+### What We Discussed
+Before building the main project, we explored why games need arrays:

+- A game often has many objects on the screen at once.
+- Each object needs to move or update every cycle.
-Instead of creating many separate variables, programmers use **one array** and a loop that updates each element.
+- Instead of making lots of separate variables, we store these objects in **one list**.
+- A loop can then update every item in the list.

+We looked at examples from familiar games (enemies, obstacles, projectiles) to see how this pattern appears everywhere in game design.

-> 💡 Key idea: arrays let us keep track of many things using a single variable.
+> 💡 *Arrays let us manage many objects using one structure instead of many separate variables.*

 ---

 ## Part C — Crashy Bird (Build & Test)

+### What We Built (Step-by-Step)
-We built the *Crashy Bird* game step-by-step.
+We built our own version of *Crashy Bird* in stages:

-Together, participants:

-- created a **bird sprite** that moves up/down on button presses
-- added a variable `ticks` to track timing
-- created an empty **array of obstacles**
-- used `add value` to push new pipes into the list
-- used `for element of array` loops to move each obstacle left
-- removed obstacles that move off-screen
+1. **The Bird**
+   We created a player sprite and programmed simple controls to move it up and down.

+2. **Scrolling Obstacles**
+   We introduced an empty list to store obstacles.
+   Each cycle, new obstacles were added, and existing ones were moved across the screen.

+3. **Removing Old Obstacles**
+   When an obstacle moved off the edge, we removed it from the list to keep the game tidy.

+4. **Collision Logic**
-- added a **collision check** using the bird’s position
+   We checked if the bird’s position matched any obstacle.
-- tested and debugged as the game developed

-Participants then customised their version by adjusting speed, timing, gap size or adding sound effects.
+   If they touched → **Game Over**.

+5. **Testing & Refining**
+   Participants tested their versions, fixed issues and customised elements such as speed, timing and effects.

-> 🧩 This reinforced how arrays, loops and conditions work together to create dynamic game behaviour.
+> 🔄 *This project brought together arrays, loops, events and movement to create a complete game.*

+### Try These Mini-Challenges
+- Make obstacles appear more or less often.
+- Change the speed to make the game harder or easier.
+- Show a score based on how long the bird survives.
+- Add sound effects for movement or crashes.
+- Create “bonus” gaps or patterns.

 ---

 ## Resources
-- **Crashy Bird (reference code):** <https://makecode.microbit.org/v1/projects/crashy-bird>{:target="_blank" rel="noopener"}
+- **Crashy Bird Reference Project:** <https://makecode.microbit.org/v1/projects/crashy-bird>{:target="_blank" rel="noopener"}
-- **Array Random Chooser Example:** *(Add your shared link here)*
 - **MakeCode Arrays Overview:** <https://makecode.microbit.org/courses/csintro/arrays/overview>{:target="_blank" rel="noopener"}
 - **Maker MakeCode Arrays Reference:** <https://maker.makecode.com/reference/arrays>{:target="_blank" rel="noopener"}
-- **SkoolOfCode Arrays Guide:** <https://skoolofcode.us/blog/hands-on-learning-arrays-made-simple-with-microbit-and-makecode/>{:target="_blank" rel="noopener"}
+- **SkoolOfCode – Arrays Made Simple:** <https://skoolofcode.us/blog/hands-on-learning-arrays-made-simple-with-microbit-and-makecode/>{:target="_blank" rel="noopener"}
 - **MakeCode Editor:** <https://makecode.microbit.org>{:target="_blank" rel="noopener"}

 ---

 ## Equipment
-- BBC micro:bits + USB cables (or simulator)
+- BBC micro:bits + USB cables
 - Laptops / Chromebooks with internet access

 ---

 ## Safety & Setup Notes
+- Test frequently to catch small bugs early.
+- Encourage careful handling of USB cables.
-- Provide support for younger participants when editing longer scripts.
+- Allow space for participants to debug in pairs when needed.
-- Encourage testing often so errors can be spotted early.
-- Ensure cables remain tidy during programming.

 ---